 If you are reading this, the odds are that you yourself or someone you love has experienced the unfortunate heartbreak of a miscarriage, which is defined as pregnancy loss before the 20th week of pregnancy.
 Or maybe you worry about experiencing a miscarriage in the future.
 Either way, we know that pregnancy loss can be a difficult topic to discuss, and thus many people rely on assumptions about miscarriage symptoms, causes, and prevalence.

-While the experience of a miscarriage is unique to each person, the lack of open discussion on the topic can leave individuals feeling isolated, with unanswered questions and a misunderstanding of why it happens and what it means for their fertility outlook.
+While the experience of a miscarriage is unique to each person, the lack of open discussion on the topic can leave individuals feeling isolated, with often with a misunderstanding of why it happened and what it means for their fertility outlook.
 Today we are going to talk FACTS and hopefully bring light to several misconceptions about miscarriage.

 Misconception #1: Miscarriages are rare